FREE MENTAL HEALTH ASSESSMENT. start here

 There are a variety of medications available for anxiety, including prescription and over-the-counter options.

 While prescriptions carry the largest volume of evidence to back up their efficacy, some OTC options also deserve your attention.
 Let’s take a look at these first.

-There are a number of herbal and natural supplements that can be acquired over the counter, or even from your local grocery store aisle.
+There are a number of herbal and anxiety natural remedies supplements that can be acquired over the counter, or even from your local grocery store aisle.

 Not all herbal supplements can deliver on their promises, but the following ones have proven some degree of efficacy, according to research.